 In Real Life, even when people from different places technically speak the same basic language, they don't always all talk the same.
-People from different regions, ethnic groups, and socioeconomic strata have different pronunciations, rhythms, and slang terms and idioms.
+People from different regions, ethnic groups, and socioeconomic strata have different pronunciations, rhythms, slang terms, and idioms.
 In some works of fiction, this isn't true; they adhere to the Planet of Hats linguistically.
 On the other hand, there's this trope, where a work creator has created variety within the languages used in The 'Verse, typically as a means of World Building.

 Bob, from New York, speaks with an American accent.
 This contrasts him with Aerith, who comes from a magical alternate reality hidden inside of a wardrobe, who speaks with a British one, despite not actually being from Britain.
 All of the people from Aerith's world speak similarly to herself, with maybe some variation between the different kingdoms or social classes of her land.
 The point is, people from Aerith's world have linguistic quirks that set them apart from people in the Bob's world as a result of the distance between them.
 Though the quirks in this example are inexplicably borrowed from a real world place that supposedly also exists in the setting, the proper creative intention is there and it still counts as an example.

 If Bob and Aerith are both from fictional places, say they're both from two different planets in a sci-fi setting totally disconnected from the real world, and these differences still apply, then that's also an example of the trope.
 If the author goes a step further and has them speaking in two different real world languages, or using two different real world writing systems, or even both speaking and writing in their own separate made up languages, that also applies.
 The point is that the author invents unique linguistic traits for a fictional group of people, whether they be recycled real world linguistic traits or made from scratch, to make them more realistically foreign to the audience and/or each other.